tytydraco/yessleep/out/I_recently_started_working_at_a_fast_food_restaurant_Something_weird_happened_during_the_night_shift_PART_2.md

 "Bro, you seriously need to calm down," Pitty told me at the register.
 "Why don't you take one of my gummies and–"

-"I don't want your fucking pot!"
+"I don't want your fucking gummies!"
 I yelled at him.
 "Can't you see there's something seriously wrong here?!"

 "Look, I'm not saying I don't believe you, it's just... hard when I haven't seen it myself, you know?"